percona/postgres/contrib/pg_tde/documentation/docs/faq.md

 If to translate sensitive data to files stored in your database, these are user data in tables, temporary files, WAL files.
 TDE has you covered encrypting all these files.

 `pg_tde` does not encrypt system catalogs yet.
 This means that statistics data and database metadata are not encrypted.
-The encryption of system catalogs is planned for future releases.

 ## I use disk-level encryption.
 Why should I care about TDE?